ngvuong/Apple-Background/README.md

 # Apple-Background

-A simple clone of apple's legacy website
+A simple clone of apple's legacy website that aims to emulate the the effective use of gradients and images to create backgrounds.